 After your accident, you may go to Colorado’s Medicaid office to see if you qualify.
 Under the right circumstances, Medicaid may pay for your future, and sometimes even your past, bills.

 Payment Plans with Health Care Providers

-Some health care providers understand that not all patients and accident victims have health insurance.
+Some health care providers understand that not all patients have health insurance.
 They may be willing to work with those in need on a payment plan that best suits them.